Zettlr/zettlr-docs/README.md

 $ mkdocs build
 ```

-Further commands and options are available at their homepage.
+Further commands and options are available at their [homepage](https://www.mkdocs.org/).

+## License

+This documentation is licensed via the GNU GPL v3 license.